 For years, routine hearing tests took place only when children entered school.
 But hearing loss can cause serious problems much earlier.
-The most important is the development of language and speech.
+And, hearing problems affect the development of language and speech.

-By 6 months of age, babies begin to recognize the spoken sounds that are critical for developing language.
+During the first 6 months, babies begin to recognize the spoken sounds that are critical for developing language.
 Poor hearing can slow down that progress for both speaking and reading.

 Consider having your child tested for hearing loss, especially if he or she has any of the following risk factors:

 More than 5 days in neonatal intensive care

 Meningitis or history of brain injury that required hospitalization